urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

 ::  we'd switch on the type of head here
 [head ~]
 ```

-This is a more straightforward conversion from a dynamic XML node (in this case, HTMX), to a `%counter-diff`.
-Using the [manx-utils](https://github.com/tinnus-napbus/manx-utils) Hoon library for brevity, we extract the XML node’s `head` attribute (which has been converted to the term `%inc` on its way here) and use that to form the `%counter-diff`, which is `[%inc ~]`.

 Testing the Counter in Sky
 The Sky homepage shows you one tile for all of the shrubs who are the immediate children of your `/home` shurb, which was made for you upon booting `%neo` for the first time.
 You won’t see a Counter tile there because there is no `/counter` shrub beneath `/home`, so let’s make one.